sagebind/isahc/README.md

 Below is a list of all available feature flags and their meanings.

 - `cookies`: Enable persistent HTTP cookie support.
-Enabled by default.
+Disabled by default.
 - `http2`: Enable HTTP/2 support in libcurl via libnghttp2.
 Enabled by default.
 - `json`: Additional serialization and deserialization of JSON bodies via [serde].
 Disabled by default.
 - `psl`: Enable use of the Public Suffix List to filter out potentially malicious cross-domain cookies.
 Disabled by default.